- Using Newton Books

 - Ed Kummel’s Newton Books page is optimized for installing book packages directly to your device.

-4. Can I view PalmDoc files on a Newton?
+4. How do I view PalmDoc files on a Newton?

 Steve Weyer’s PilotDOC plugin for Newt’s Cape displays PalmDOC (also known as AportisDoc or PilotDoc) files, as well as ImageViewer graphics, by converting them into Newton Book format.

-5. Can I view PDF files on a Newton?
+5. How do I view PDF files on a Newton?